ryanvmenezes/lawlers-law/README.md

 ## Part 2: Testing Lawler's Law

 The `thelaw` folder contains the code that did the analysis.
 It's written in R, spread across some R Markdown files.
 That folder's [README](/thelaw/README.md) has a table of contents.

+Questions?
+Critiques?
+Get in touch: Email me at ryan.menezes@latimes.com or [@ryanvmenezes](https://twitter.com/ryanvmenezes/) on Twitter.